 ABOUT ALEXANDER

-He has lectured at the Newseum, National Constitution Center, Museum of American Finance, FDR Library and Museum, Initiative for Truth at University of Sydney, Center for Information and Bubble Studies at University of Copenhagen, Department of Writing and Rhetoric at University of Mississippi, Civil Discourse Lab at the University of New Hampshire, Institute on Constitutional Democracy at University of Missouri, Center for Constitutional Democracy at Marshall University, Catt Center for Women and Politics at Iowa State, Clarke Forum at Dickinson College, Calhoun Honors College at Clemson University, Alpha Seminar at Carroll College, among other institutions of learning.
+He has lectured at Planet Word Museum, Santa Fe Public Library, Alabama Humanities Alliance, Abraham Lincoln Presidential Library & Museum, FDR Presidential Library & Museum, The College of Charleston, Institute for Democratic Engagement and Accountability at The Ohio State University, The American University in Cairo, Initiative for Truth at University of Sydney, Center for Information and Bubble Studies at University of Copenhagen, Institute on Constitutional Democracy at University of Missouri, Civil Discourse Lab at the University of New Hampshire, Catt Center for Women and Politics at Iowa State, Clarke Forum at Dickinson College, and Alpha Seminar at Carroll College, among other institutions of learning.